So what did they say? They suggested that companies should focus their crisis management on three pillars — or, as they called it, “buckets.”

 Bucket 1 – Crisis KPIs, or navigating your airline through COVID

 The bucket is about managing the current situation.
 Accordingly, you have to set up related KPIs.
-These KPIs are different from the KPIs you use in standard situations.
+These KPIs are different from the KPIs you use in common situations.
 Get rid of all the quality and efficiency-related operations KPIs.
 OTP, misconnex, lost bags, etc. All that doesn’t matter for the moment.

 Instead, concentrate on the KPIs that help to manage, monitor, and control the situation.
 Here are a few examples: